Hundreds Of Philippine Schools Suspend Classes Over Heat Danger - UrduPoint

 -

-China condemns Israel strike on Iranian consular annex in Syria42 minutes ago
+Israel military vows probe into deadly Gaza strike on aid workers60 minutes ago

 -